phoracekBK/N19-3001-pc-queue/README.md

-# PC-QUEUE
+# csv_maker

-Application for buffering glass records receaved from MES system used for project N19-3001
+Application for buffering glass records receaved from MES system used for project N19-3001.
+Whole application is programmed in plain C programming language

 # Dependecies
-There is two main dependecies:
+There is several main dependecies:
 * aclib - library of dynamic data structures, mainly string, linked list, array list, ...
 * s7lib - library based on snap7 library, creating high-level interface for comunication throught S7 library of the Siemens PLCs
 * POSIX interface